Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Hierarchy and Weights in Convex Clustering

+The second proposed method aims to minimize the number of added weights to arrive at a connected weight matrix.
+To achieve this, the method starts by identifying the $K$ connected components in $\mathbf{W}$ computed according to \eqref{eq:sparse_symmetric_W}.
+Then, a Gaussian weight is added for the two objects that have the smallest distance while belonging to different components.
+Repeating this step $K-1$ times yields a connected $\mathbf{W}$.
+Due to the resemblance to the procedure described in \cite{kruskal1956mst}, we refer to the resulting weight matrix as \emph{minimum spanning tree weights}.
+In fact, it can be easily demonstrated that the additional nonzero weights correspond to the edges derived from the construction of a minimum spanning tree for a specific graph.
+In this graph, the nodes are composed of the connected components, and the edges connecting these components are weighted based on the shortest distance between them.

-Figure~\ref{fig:sym_circ} also depicts the effect of $\mathbf{W}$ on the clusterpaths that result from minimizing \eqref{eq:clusterloss_scaled}.
-In Figure~\figref{fig:sym_circ}{c}, the disconnected $\mathbf{W}$ from \eqref{eq:sparse_symmetric_W}, using only $k$-nn, fails to produce a clusterpath leading to a complete hierarchy.
-In contrast, the combination of $k$-nn and a symmetric circulant in \eqref{eq:sparse_symmetric_circ_W} produces a $\mathbf{W}$ which nicely produces a complete hierarchy (see Figure~\figref{fig:sym_circ}{d}).
+In a graphical context, Figure~\figref{fig:sym_circ}{a} features nonzero weights based on three nearest neighbors as edges between objects in a generated data set.
+In Figures \figref{fig:sym_circ}{c} and \figref{fig:sym_circ}{e}, the additional nonzero weights per the symmetric circulant and the minimum spanning tree weights appear in light grey.
+Figure~\ref{fig:sym_circ} also depicts the effect of different weight matrices on the clusterpath that results from minimizing \eqref{eq:clusterloss_scaled}.
+In Figure~\figref{fig:sym_circ}{b}, the disconnected weight matrix from \eqref{eq:sparse_symmetric_W}, using only $k$-nn, fails to produce a clusterpath leading to a complete hierarchy.
+In contrast, both the symmetric circulant and minimum spanning tree weights produce a weight matrix which enables a complete cluster hierarchy (see Figures~\figref{fig:sym_circ}{d} and \figref{fig:sym_circ}{f}).

-The exact level of sparsity depends on the data.
-The $k$-nn relation is not symmetric, and enforcement of symmetry in \eqref{eq:sparse_symmetric_W} and \eqref{eq:sparse_symmetric_circ_W} can vary the number of nonzero weights.
-An upper bound for the number of non-sparse elements following \eqref{eq:sparse_symmetric_W} is $kn$, then increased to $(k+1)n$ when ensuring connectedness via a symmetric circulant matrix in \eqref{eq:sparse_symmetric_circ_W}.
-This contrasts with the dense specification of $\mathbf{W}$ always demanding the storage of $n(n-1)/2$ weights that proves quadratic in $n$.
+Depending on the specific application, any of the three methods discussed in this paper for constructing a weight matrix can be a valid choice.
+If a complete cluster hierarchy is unnecessary, ensuring connectedness may not be a priority.
+However, if a complete hierarchy is required, users can weigh the trade-off between the number of nonzero weights added and the complexity of the preprocessing step needed to ensure connectedness.